 Universities are rapidly moving towards having more e-books than hard copies, meaning chances are getting higher and higher that you’ll get access to that e-book you need.

-Jump onto your university library catalogue from home and search key phrases relevant to your topic.
-You may find some good quality e-books that will work a treat for your assignment.
+Jump onto your university library catalog from home and search for keyphrases relevant to your topic.
+You may find some good quality e-books that will work as a treat for your assignment.

 One more benefit of e-books is that they’re easy to search through.